abdullah7795/MRIDenoisingmodel/README.md

 [https://docs.anaconda.com/anaconda/install/windows/](https://docs.anaconda.com/anaconda/install/windows/)

-## Open Terminal In Repository:
+## 4.Open Terminal In Repository:

 open cmd/terminal in the repository. \
 run: python3 model_test.py

-## The Output Will Be Saved As outfile5.tiff And outfile5.tif
+## 5.The Output Will Be Saved As outfile5.tiff And outfile5.tif

 you can change the names in model_test.py file.